DORA: Exploring Outlier Representations in Deep Neural Networks: Representation Analysis

-Inspired by \cite{carter2019exploring}, the visual examination of the functional diversity within one layer can be done by employing the dimensionality reduction method on a given distance matrix between representations.
-Such visualization, referred to as the \textit{representation atlas}, allows researchers to visually examine the topological landscape of learned representations and identify clusters of semantically similar representations.
+Inspired by \cite{carter2019exploring}, the visual examination of the functional diversity within one layer can be done by employing the dimensionality reduction method based on the pre-computed EA distance matrix.
+Such a visualization, referred to as \textit{representation atlas}, allows researchers to visually examine the topological

+landscape of learned representations and identify clusters of semantically similar representations.
 In the scope of this paper, we employed the widely used UMAP dimensionality reduction algorithm \cite{McInnes2018UMAP}, which has established itself in recent years as an effective method for visualizing relationships between data points.
 Figure \ref{fig:resnet_18_representation atlas} depicts the representation atlas of the output logit layers of the ResNet18 model trained on ImageNet.
 Each point in the figure corresponds to an individual neural representation among the 1000 representations in the output layer.
 The color of each point reflects the WordNet hypernym, a high-level synset, that corresponds to the learned concept of the particular representation.
 The UMAP visualization, based on the computed EA$_s$ distances, reveals the clusters of semantically similar representations that are preserved, which can be observed in Figure \ref{fig:resnet_18_representation atlas}.

-In comparison with other dimensionality reduction methods, such as t-SNe \cite{van2008visualizing} and PCA \cite{jolliffe2016principal}, UMAP is scalable, exhibits a faster computation time \cite{McInnes2018UMAP, trozzi2021umap,becht2019dimensionality, wu2019comparison}, and has fewer parameters to tune compared to other dimensionality reduction methods.
+In comparison with other dimensionality reduction methods, such as t-SNE \cite{van2008visualizing} and PCA \cite{jolliffe2016principal}, UMAP is scalable, exhibits a faster computation time \cite{McInnes2018UMAP, trozzi2021umap,becht2019dimensionality, wu2019comparison}, and has fewer parameters to tune.
 Qualitatively, compared to the other methods, UMAP was reported to improve visualizations and accurately represent the data structure on the projected components \cite{trozzi2021umap, becht2019dimensionality, wu2019comparison}.

-\subsection{Identifying outlier representations}
+\subsection{Identifying Outlier Representations}